Find flights

 Onboard experience

-On most of its routes, A3 operates a range of Airbus aircraft which includes the A319, 320, 321 and 321neo.
-(Some of its shortest routes also feature 2-propeller planes).
-While individual arrangements may vary by plane, the Airbuses typically feature a business class cabin, followed by a number of 3 x 3 rows of seats up front and the main cabin.
+A3 operates a range of Airbus aircraft on most routes, which includes the A319, 320, 321 and 321neo.
+(Some of the shortest routes also feature ATR 72-600 turboprop aircraft).
+While individual arrangements may vary by plane, the Airbuses typically feature a business class cabin, followed by a number of 3x3 rows of up-front seats and the main cabin.

-The economy seats, even up front, are pretty basic.
-They have little cushion and feel more like a low-coster than a full-service airline.
-The Up Front seats recline nicely and they tend to be more spacious than in the main cabin (on my recent flight, they felt more spacious than my transatlantic flight on Delta economy!).
+The economy seats are pretty basic, even up-front.
+They have little cushion and feel more like a budget airline than a full-service carrier.
+That said, the up-front seats recline nicely and tend to be more spacious than the main cabin.
+On my recent flight, they felt more spacious than my transatlantic Delta economy seat.

-For this reason, I recommend getting the Up Front add-on over the Extra Legroom: in addition to getting you closer to the front of the plane, these seats will also have extra legroom.
-In the main cabin, the first row may be the best option as it’s located right after the emergency exits, giving you about 6 feet of legroom.
+For this reason, I recommend getting the Up-Front add-on over the Extra Legroom.
+In addition to getting you closer to the front of the plane, these seats will also have extra legroom.
+In the main cabin, the first row may be the best option as it’s located right after the emergency exits, giving you about six feet of legroom.

-Although Aegean mentions WiFi onboard, I have yet to experience it on any A3 flight - so be prepared to have your own entertainment.
-I’d skip the bare bones snacks and drinks options onboard and definitely avoid the coffee.
+Although Aegean mentions WiFi onboard, it’s only available on A320neo and A321neo aircraft, with packages for messaging, browsing and streaming.
+On the older A320 and A321 fleet, there’s no WiFi, so be prepared to have your own entertainment.
+I’d also skip the bare-bones snacks and drinks options onboard and definitely avoid the coffee.

 Check-in and boarding

-A3 check-in process is fast and simple.
-It opens 48 hours before departure, which I find helpful as it leaves me with one less thing to worry about on the final day before my trip.
+The A3 check-in process is fast and simple.
+Check-in opens 48 hours before departure (closing 30 minutes before), which I find helpful since I have one less thing to worry about on the final day before my trip.
 If you haven’t purchased any add-ons like extra luggage or a preferential seat at booking time, you can do so during check-in.

 Leading up to the flight, Aegean sends a number of email notifications.
-While the email alerting you that check-in is ready tends to be in English, some of these notifications, including an offer to bid for a business class seat, are in Greek (use your email provider’s translate function to translate).
+While the email alerting you that check-in is ready tends to be in English, some of these notifications, including an offer to bid for a business class seat through the AEGEAN Upgrade Challenge, are in Greek.
+Just use the translate function in your email to see what’s up.

-Aegean typically boards by zone and at Athens airport, this process is a bit disorganised.
-While the crew doesn’t announce which zone is boarding, they do check individual boarding passes and remove passengers from the queue if their zone hasn’t yet started boarding.
-This can lead to some confusion and boarding delays.
+Aegean typically boards by zone and at Athens airport, this process can be a bit disorganised.
+While the crew doesn’t always announce which zone is boarding, they do check individual boarding passes and will politely remove passengers from the queue if their zone hasn’t started boarding.
+This can lead to some confusion and minor delays.

-When flying A3, I often purchase the Up Front seat add-on as I prefer to deplane fast.
-Take note that purchasing this add-on doesn’t automatically put you in priority boarding.
-That option is reserved for business class passengers and Star Alliance Premier Gold status holders.
+When flying A3, I often purchase the Up-Front seat add-on because I prefer to deplane fast.
+Purchasing this add-on doesn’t automatically put you in priority boarding.
+That option is reserved for business class passengers, ComfortFlex ticket holders and Star Alliance Gold status holders.

 Connecting in Athens

-With frequent delays that characterise modern air travel, typical connection times of 2 hours might be cutting it tight.
-I highly recommend purchasing an A3 add-on called Security Fast Track to help you breeze through security once you get to the main terminal in Athens.
+With the frequent delays that characterise modern air travel, typical connection times of two hours might be cutting it fine.
+I highly recommend purchasing an A3 add-on called Security Fast Track to help you breeze through security at the main terminal in Athens.
 I’ve often seen long lines at ATH security and I always opt for this option, especially because it doesn’t cost much.

-The Aegean lounge at ATH is excellent and is worth a check.
+The Aegean lounges at ATH (both Intra-Schengen and Extra-Schengen) are excellent and worth a visit.
 As a connecting passenger, I also appreciate the Aegean gate notification email.
-On one of my recent trips, I had a tight connection in ATH due to a delay of my UK flight.
+On one of my recent trips, I had a tight connection in ATH due to a delay on my US flight.
 But with the gate assignment email, I didn’t have to waste time looking for airport boards or airline reps to get that information.

 Loyalty programmes

-If you anticipate 8 flights or more to Greece per year, getting an Aegean Pass might be a good idea.
-The annual pass includes specific route packages (for example, an intra-Greece package or an Athens - Brussels package) and a fixed price per flight that is more cost-effective than booking each flight individually.
+If you fly to Greece frequently, getting an Aegean Pass might be a good idea.
+The annual pass includes specific route packages (for example, an intra-Greece package or an Athens to Brussels package) and a fixed price per flight that is more cost-effective than booking each flight individually.

 This KAYAK-commissioned article is presented as-is, for general informational purposes only, and may not be up to date.
 The opinions contained in the article are original to the author and reflect their authentic experience, which may vary significantly from the experience of others.
 Find more perspectives in our user reviews below.